 You could peel down a piece of the husk for a peek at the kernels, but you risk the wrath of your fellow shoppers if you decide to put back an ear after it's been partially undressed.
-What can you check without semi-husking your corn in the produce aisle?
+What else can you check without semi-husking your corn in the produce aisle?
 Plenty!
 First, the husk should be vibrant green and wrapped tightly around the cob.
-Check closely for any tiny brown holes near the top of the husk as those are signs of worm holes—and the worms that make them.
+Check closely for any tiny brown holes near the top of the husk as those are worm holes—and a sign of the worms that make them.
 Don't get turned away by brown tassels sticking out the top—that's the color they should be.
 What you want to look out for are tassels that have turned black or gone from slightly sticky to all dried out, which indicates an ear that's less fresh.
 Finally, although you can't get a look at the kernels, give the ear a careful squeeze to get a sense for how plump and plentiful they are.

 2. Bell Peppers

-When it comes to greens, bigger leaves tend to be bitter leaves.
-For arugula, which is known for its peppery flavor, this might not be a problem—as long as you know what you're getting into.
-Smaller leaves are just as "ripe" and a better choice if you're looking for something a little bit more subtle in flavor.
+Arugula is known for its peppery, pleasantly bitter flavor.
+"Baby" arugula is just as "ripe" but often more tender and milder than fully grown leaves, and a better choice if you're looking for something a little bit more subtle.
 Things to avoid: holes or yellowing edges.
 And, if possible, seek out greens that come with their roots intact for greater shelf life.

 When it comes to cukes, nix anything with obvious blemishes or spongey spots.
-Cucumbers should be firm and dark green.
-Be wary of a shiny skin as it means the outside has been rubbed with wax to help preserve it.
-This is fine if you plan to peel your cucumber, but if you prefer to eat the skin look for one that's a duller hue.
-And although the eat-fresh varieties tend to be larger than the pickling ones, anything too big will be full of large, tough seeds.
+Cucumbers should be firm and dark green, but be wary of shiny skin as it means the outside has been rubbed with wax to help preserve it.
+This is fine if you plan to peel your cucumber, but if you prefer to eat the skin, look for one that's a duller hue.
+If you want to skip the wax issue altogether, choose Kirby, Persian, or plastic-wrapped English cucumbers (bonus: they're also more flavorful than the waxed type).